 Bicycling is a fun recreational activity for many people, and for others, it's a convenient way to travel from one place to another in an urban area.
 As its popularity grows, so to do accommodations.
 Bicycling paths are a common part of community, city, and state-wide planning.
 Now, bicyclists can be found on and off the road just about everywhere.

-The increase in bicycles, however, has been followed by an increase in bicycle accidents.
+The increase in bicycles, however, has been followed by an increase in bicycle accidents and bicycle deaths.
 When a cyclist is in an accident, whether with another cyclist, pedestrian, or motor vehicle, serious injuries can result.
 You may be able to recover compensation when another party is at fault.
 Compensation can include bodily injury, property damage, lost wages, and more.
 At Pace Law Offices, our bicycle accident lawyer in Alaska can help you develop a personal injury claim that addresses all the damages you or your loved one suffered.
 Contact us today at (907) 222-4003 to get started on your recovery and your claim

-Common Causes of Bicycle Accidents in Alaska
+Common Causes of Bicycle Accidents and Bicycle Deaths in Alaska